Delivery Guide Please Read Carefully!!!

-All – Initial orders will incur a one off charge of $6.60 to cover the cost of a reusable Country Meats Direct Premium Esky – unless in the shopping cart you chose to exclude it/ supply your own.
+All/ Esky’s – Your initial order will incur a one off charge of $6.60 inc gst to cover the cost of a reusable Country Meats Direct Premium Esky – unless in the shopping cart you chose to exclude it/ supply your own.
 Esky’s are to be left outside the night prior to your delivery in a clean manner with any previously supplied ice bricks that will be swapped with frozen ones.
 If you fail to leave your Esky out for your delivery you will be charged for a new one.
 If you choose to supply your own it needs to be of adequate size (min.
 45cm L x 30cm H x 30cm W) and thoroughly cleaned.
 Our frozen ice bricks are supplied free of charge.